RobotLocomotion/drake/drake/examples/kuka_iiwa_arm/dev/monolithic_pick_and_place/README.md

 ------------------------------------------

 The ``drake-visualizer`` is only available via a CMake build.
-We recommend that you run a CMake build per the Drake instructions, using the same source tree as this demo.
+We recommend that you first run a CMake build before bazel per the Drake instructions, using the same source tree as this demo.
 In that case, the ``drake-visualizer`` will automatically be discovered by the bazel build system and can be launched by :

 ```
 $ cd drake-distro